Frequently Asked Questions

 Here at CODE Students we are fully committed to embracing diversity and equality for all of our students and employees ensuring each treat individual is treated with courtesy, dignity and respect.

 We have robust policies in place to ensure that no CODE Students employee or other person acting on our behalf should discriminate, in any situation against a student, directly or indirectly.

 We promote a culture of equality and fairness for all and work hard to make sure all of our employees are aware of our Customer Equality and Diversity Policy, and their responsibilities under it towards our students and their guests.
 Should it we required or requested CODE will also make every effort to make reasonable adjustments to meet the specific needs of a student in order to eliminate any discrimination whenever it is brought to our attention.

 Our commitment to our students is to create a harmonious environment free from processes, attitudes and behaviours that amount to direct discrimination, associative discrimination, discrimination by perception, indirect discrimination, harassment, victimisation and bullying.
 Decisive and proportionate action will be taken against any behaviour in violation of this policy.

 We also expect positive behaviour from all of our students and their visitors to contribute to a harmonious environment throughout that promotes tolerance, fairness and equality.

 What time is the Cafe Open?

-he Cafe is open during term time from 10.00am to 7pm on weekdays and also open at weekends for busy periods.
+The Cafe is open during term time from 10.00am to 7pm on weekdays and also open at weekends during busy periods.
 You can get a great selection of food and drinks in the Cafe or you can also click on the tab on the website and order online to pick up.
 You will find a varied menu and always an option for vegetarians and we'll try to cater for everyone.

 There is WiFi in the Cafe and places to plug in so we are very happy if you decide to camp out and study for the day in friendly surroundings.